Helpful tips for the first time trekker in Nepal

 - Pack with light layers in mind

 - Bring some Aqua tabs/water purifiers and your own water bottle to have water on the cheap and avoid buying bottled water bottles.
-Purchasing a Camelback is a good investment.
+Instead, purchasing a Camelback is a good investment.

 - Dress modestly as you’ll pass small villages where local customs are still followed but don’t be surprised to see youngsters dressed up like in the cities – this is due to the internet and social media.